 *Accounts that qualify for the SBDI Program are eligible to receive incentives that help partially cover the cost of purchasing energy efficient equipment installed in common areas.
 Please see our eligibility information for more details.

 Please note: All Home Energy Assessments are subject to inspection to confirm that energy-saving equipment is properly installed.
 We randomly select homes for inspection to ensure that program participants are receiving the full benefits.
 Learn more about our program inspectors.

-NIPSCO’s residential energy efficiency programs are administered by Lockheed Martin Energy, a third-party implementation specialist that helps homes save energy.
+NIPSCO’s residential energy efficiency programs are administered by TRC, a third-party implementation specialist that helps homes and businesses save energy.